David Ragan: 2016

 On January 19, 2016, it was announced that Ragan would drive the No. 23 Dr. Pepper Toyota Camry for BK Racing.
 The No. 23 team struggled mightily, as the team's engines did not have enough speed to be competitive every week.
-Ragan's best result with the BK team in 2016 was a 16th-place finish at the Coke Zero 400.
+Ragan's best result with the BK team in 2016 was a sixteenth-place finish at the Coke Zero 400.
 During late summer, Ragan was thrown into the spotlight after Chris Buescher, driving Ragan's old No. 34 at FRM, won at Pocono while trailing Ragan for 30th in points.
-The battle between Buescher and Ragan for 30th (and therefore Chase eligibility for Buescher) became a focal point of the lead-up to the Chase.
-Buescher ended up qualifying for the Chase, while Ragan dropped several spots to finish 33rd overall in Sprint Cup points, a career-worst, and marking his first season without at least one Top 10 finish.
+The battle between Buescher and Ragan for the thirty-first (and therefore Chase eligibility for Buescher) became a focal point of the lead-up to the Chase.
+Buescher ended up qualifying for the Chase, while Ragan dropped several spots to finish 33rd overall in Sprint Cup points, a career-worst, marking his first season without at least one top-ten finish.
 Ragan parted ways with BK Racing after the season.

-For the 2nd year in a row, Ragan drove in relief for Joe Gibbs Racing in the July Xfinity race at Daytona, driving the No. 18 Toyota replacing Matt Tifft, out on medical leave.
+For the second year in a row, Ragan drove in relief for Joe Gibbs Racing in the July Xfinity race at Daytona, driving the No. 18 Toyota, replacing Matt Tifft, out on medical leave.
 Ragan sat on the pole, but crashed on the last lap, and finished 21st.